 Across the GTIA, the role of national governments is critical.
-The Conversations will thus also explore what changes are needed in national trade policymaking processes to reflect the evolving nature, future direction, and needs of a GTIA that serves sustainable development.
+This theme thus also investigates what changes are needed in national trade policymaking processes to reflect the evolving nature, future direction, and needs of a GTIA that serves sustainable development.

-To place discussions on the future of the GTIA in a wider context, the Conversations will move beyond the “inside view” of the trade policy community to also consider the priorities of those policymakers and stakeholders not directly engaged in the GTIA but whose expectations and perspectives impact the politics of trade and investment.
+To place discussions on the future of the GTIA in a wider context, the theme moves beyond the “inside view” of the trade policy community to also consider the priorities of those policymakers and stakeholders not directly engaged in the GTIA but whose expectations and perspectives impact the politics of trade and investment.